 Josh was six when it was determined he needed laparoscopic surgery to remove the tumors and halt the inappropriate release of hormone growth.
 This was a rare procedure at the time, and his parents worried Josh would wind up with large scars he’d need to explain to classmates.
 But surgeons at Dana-Farber/Boston Children’s performed multiple small incisions and removed the tumors through the young patient’s belly button, leaving very little mark.
-The surgery was so successful, Josh’s father Peter Garland says, that doctors asked if they could share Josh’s results with international surgeons already traveling to Dana-Farber to learn about the procedure.
+The surgery was so successful, Josh’s father Peter Gartland says, that doctors asked if they could share Josh’s results with international surgeons already traveling to Dana-Farber to learn about the procedure.
 Word had gotten out about the young boy in Boston.

 Josh would need to take medication every day for the rest of his life, but the tumors never came back.

 “We came in every week for check-ups at first, and then every three weeks, and then every six months,” recalls Peter Gartland.
 “The nurses were great to Josh.
 Every time he went to the Jimmy Fund Clinic at Dana-Farber for outpatient care or was admitted to the inpatient unit at Boston Children’s Hospital, they would have a new toy waiting for him.”